-The neck pillow is for neck pain.
+The neck pillow for neck pain.
 Therefore it’s safe to assume that knee pillow must be for knee pain, right?

 This statement may be correct, but there’s more to knee pillow than knee pain.
 Aside from the relief that it provides to knee pain, it also alleviates back and hip pain.
 If you’re one of the thousands of people who are always complaining of having pain in any of these three areas, you might benefit from using a knee pillow between or below the knees, depending on how you sleep.